marhass/final/marhass.md

 # 5.0
   <aside class="notes">
+    He said "That book of yours, the Martian Chronicles?"
+I said "yes."
   </aside>

 # 6.0
   <aside class="notes">
+    He said, "on page 92," (laughter) I said "What?"
+He said "Where you have the moons of Mars rising in the East?"
   </aside>

 # 7.0
   <aside class="notes">
+    I said "yes," He said "No." (laughter) (extended laughter) (applause)
   </aside>

 #
   <aside class="notes">
+    So I hit him! (laughter) I'll be damned if I'll be bullied by a boy.
   </aside>

 #
   <aside class="notes">
+    I was hoping that during the last few days
   </aside>

 #
   <aside class="notes">
+    As we got closer to Mars and the dust cleared
   </aside>

 #